LisaLYW/ArchersOnline/README.md

 AD to control the archer move left or right

-Space to control the archer to jump, two two-segment jump is allowed but it has a cooling time
+Space to control the archer to jump, two two-segment jump is allowed

-WS to control the shoot direction up and down
+WS or Mouse Click to control the shoot direction up and down

 ZX to control the shoot strength increase and decrease

 C (Click) to shoot

-IJKL to choose the arm in the armory
+IJKL or Mouse Click to choose the arm in the armory

 Arrow Keys to control the main camera move

 H (Press) to make the main camera return to the archer

+Mouse Click on mini map to control the camera move to specific position

 ## Arms ##